-In the market place, there are products with copper wire mesh.
+In the marketplace, there are products with copper wire mesh.
 Their effectiveness seems to depend also on the type of slug or snail you are dealing with.
-(Reviews-soon)

-Also suitable is self-adhesive copper tape, which should be at least two inches (five centimeter) wide.
+Also suitable is self-adhesive copper tape, which should be at least two inches (five centimeters) wide.
 Narrow copper strips can too easily be overcome by persistent slugs.